anyaevostinar/anyaevostinar.github.io/classes/201-f20/HashCollisions.md

 b.
 Test your linear probing strategy by inserting 9877, 9050, 2037, 1059, and 7200 and making sure the contents of your hash table match the reading.

 ## Exercise 3
 You can clearly see the issue of primary clustering in Exercise 2.
-One way of improving your collision resolution is to move left by more than 1 when linear probing.
+One way of improving your collision resolution is to move right by more than 1 when linear probing.

 a.
 Create a new function `insertKey2(Integer key)` that does the same as `insertKey` but skips by 3 instead of 1 (you can change `i++` to `i+=3`).